davidroeca/coc-svelte-language-tools/README.md

 # Svelte for CoC.nvim

+⚠️ _Warning_: This is currently in development, and may not work appropriately yet.
+Proceed at your own risk.

 Provides syntax highlighting and rich intellisense for Svelte components in CoC, utilising the [svelte language server](https://github.com/sveltejs/language-tools/blob/master/packages/language-server).

 ## Features